-“We know that climate chance is going to have this tremendous effect on weather, and extreme weather can effect sleep,” Rifkin says of his work.
+“We know that climate change is going to have this tremendous effect on weather, and extreme weather can affect sleep,” Rifkin says of his work.

 “I’m a full believer that our reliance on fossil fuels has fueled the change in our climate,” he says.
 “I did this paper to spark interest in my younger sleep colleagues because these issues are primarily going to be tackled by sleep researchers, so that’s why I [got it published] into a sleep journal.”

 How climate change is slowly disrupting your sleep

 Sleep, it turns out, is a central and universal place to witness the consequences of climate change.
 From temperatures that make it too hot to sleep to the worry and existential dread that keep people up at night, climate change leads to sleep disruption.
 And consistently getting insufficient sleep can result in diminished health and wellness, like chronic diseases and worsening mental health.

 One of the most glaring takeaways to emerge from climate-focused sleep research in recent years is how it lines up with other climate change research regarding who will suffer first and the most from a warming climate — largely those who are older, lower-income, and living in less developed areas of the world, many of whom are already experiencing those consequences today.